-Are you wondering what the best gold is to use for resin?
+Are you wondering what the best gold is to use for epoxy and geode resin art?

 We have been testing and playing around with different brands and types of gold colorant ideas for resin art and geode resin art projects.
 Even as I'm writing this article I have several different types of gold supplies and paints sitting here on my desk that I grabbed out of our stash to play around with today because I'm obsessed with finding the very best gold colors to stir and mix into my epoxy resin.

 The other day, I was making a small geode resin piece and had incorporated 5 different types of gold!
 Since I create epoxy resin art pieces quite often, I've been on the lookout for the very best gold colors, glitters and micas to use for my epoxy resin projects, especially for geodes.
 There are so many choices of gold colorants out there and also different techniques to incorporate the gold colorants and pigments into the epoxy resin.
 And in the pieces and projects I have created, I’ve discovered many ways to incorporate the many types of gold colorants into the resin.

-If you are wondering what kind of gold colorants are best to add to epoxy resin, here is our list.
+If you are wondering what kind of gold colorants are best to add to epoxy resin, here is DIY Craft Club's official list.
 You can use these gold products & ideas to make geode resin art, epoxy jewelry, and other epoxy projects.
 There's micro gold glitter, chunky gold glitter, holographic gold glitter, nail gold glitter, gold makeup, super fine glitter, mica powders, acrylic paint, and more.
 We'll go through all of these resin gold colorants together below.

 *This piece was made in our DIY Craft Club studio with 5 different gold colorants.